 Right: Another aerial view of Concordia, with a slightly different angle showing a curved horizon.

 Right: Aerial view of Concordia station, but here I unrolled the fisheye image to produce a 360° panorama.
-The sine cutoff is due to the way the image was produced as I wanted to imposed a straight horizon line.
-You can see me and a colleague in the low right corner, holding the line to the balloon (invisible above).
+The sine cutoff is due to the way the image was produced as I wanted to impose a straight horizon line.
+You can see me and a colleague in the lower-right corner, holding the line to the balloon (invisible above).
 I'm actually visible on all those images, can you spot me ?

 Left: A picture of the setup used to shoot the images above.
 Here Carlo is helping me hold the balloons, tied to a heavy weight, while they hover with the camera above the garage tent.